unicorn-engine/unicorn/docs/COMPILE-NIX.md

 & X86), if you just need several selected archs, choose which ones you want to compile in by editing "config.mk" before going to next steps.

 By default, all 6 architectures are compiled.
+If this is what you want, skip to the section 2.

 The other way of customize Unicorn without having to edit config.mk is to pass the desired options on the commandline to ./make.sh.
 Currently,